Gothic-Modding-Community/gmc/docs/zengin/worlds/Classes/zCMaterial.md

 - `LINEAR` - Linear texture animation.

 ### `texAniMapDir` {: .sp-string}
-The direction of movement and speed of movement of animated textures by polygons.
-The Accepted values should be significantly lower than 1 (For example 0.00005).
-The animation is only enabled when [`texAniMapMode`](#texanimapmode) is set to `LINEAR` mode.
+Defines the direction and movement speed of animated textures.
+The values should be significantly lower than 1 (For example 0.00005).

+!!!
+Danger
+    The animation movement is only enabled when [`texAniMapMode`](#texanimapmode) is set to `LINEAR` mode.

 ### `noCollDet` {: .sp-bool}
-Handling collisions with dynamic objects.
-In other words, whether the character will be able to pass through this texture or not.
+Defines if collision detection is disabled.

 **Accepted values:**

-- `TRUE` - Passes through.
+- `TRUE` - Collisions disabled.
-- `FALSE` - Does not pass.
+- `FALSE` - Collisions enabled.

 ### `noLightmap` {: .sp-bool}
-Light map enable/disable switch.
+Defines if light map is disabled.

 **Accepted values:**